Ryuzakxx/ctf-web-toolkit/README.md

 # Bash commands to analyze URLs
-A list of bash commands to analyze and get output of elements in URLs, such as heads, json, ecc...
+A list of bash commands to analyze and get output of elements in URLs, send POST, PUT, PATCH requests to servers. ecc...

 HEADER Request